Melbourne cable tramway system: Nicholson Street Line (1887-1940)

-The Nicholson Street line opened on 30 August 1887, and ran between Nicholson Street and City (Bourke Street).
+The Nicholson Street line opened on 30 August 1887, and ran between the end of Nicholson Street in North Carlton near Brunswick Road to join the Clifton Hill Line at Gertrude Street, then sharing the line to the City along Bourke Street.

 The Nicholson Street line was among the last cable lines to close (along with the Northcote line) on 26 October 1940.
 Initially, the MMTB replaced the line with buses.
-Within a few years, it was noticed that the bus route were unsuccessful at coping with the high demand of the routes, so conversion of the Northcote line to electric traction was scheduled to take place right after World War II ended.
-However, it wasn't until 8 April 1956 that the Nicholson Street route finally reopened.
-The powerhouse building still exists, and is located on the south-east corner of Nicholson and Gertrude Streets.
+Within a few years, it was noticed that the bus route could not cope with the routes' high demand, so conversion of the Northcote line to electric traction was scheduled to take place right after World War II ended.
+However, the line remained closed until 1956.
+The powerhouse building still stands on the south-east corner of Nicholson and Gertrude Streets.
 The car shed was located on Nicholson Street near the Nicholson Street terminus.

 Brunswick Line (1887-1936)

-The Brunswick line opened on 1 October 1887, and ran between Brunswick and City (Elizabeth Street).
+The Brunswick line opened on 1 October 1887, and ran along Sydney Road, Brunswick from Moreland Road, along Royal Parade and the City via Elizabeth Street.
+A popular horse tram also operated by the MTOC connected the line to the front gates of the Zoo in Royal Park until 1923.

 The Brunswick line was converted to electric traction in stages.
 The line was first truncated to Victoria Street on 29 September 1935.
 It was further truncated to Leonard Street, Parkville on 17 November 1935.
 The Brunswick Line was finally closed on 11 January 1936.
 The powerhouse was located on the north-west corner of Brunswick Road and Black Street.
 The car shed was located near the Moreland Road terminus.

 Collingwood Line (1887-1939)

-The Collingwood line opened on 21 December 1887, and initially ran between Collingwood and City (Lonsdale Street).
-When the Prahran line opened in 1888, the Collingwood line operated through-routed services to Prahran.
+The Collingwood line opened on 21 December 1887, and initially ran from the Johnston Street Bridge, Collingwood, then along Lygon Street, and the City via Russell and Lonsdale Street.
+When the Prahran line opened in 1888, the Collingwood line turned at Swanston Street and operated through-routed services to Prahran.

 When the Swanston Street line was truncated back to Princes Bridge on 26 December 1925 for electrification, the Collingwood and North Carlton lines were truncated back to Lonsdale Street.
 The line was finally closed on 15 April 1939, being converted into a bus service.
 The powerhouse was located on the north side of Johnston Street, near Brunswick Street.
 The car shed was located near the Johnston Street Bridge terminus.